 Additional integrations can help decrease the likelihood your users or business will receive an ACH return code.

 Businesses can take advantage of additional integrations within the Dwolla Platform to decrease the chance of ACH return codes.
-Leveraging Plaid for bank account verification or balance checks can help with the RO1 return code by doing balance checks to make sure enough funding is available for a transaction.
+Leveraging bank account verification or balance checks can help with the RO1 return code by doing balance checks to make sure enough funding is available for a transaction.

 A Sift integration can tell you session data about the person interacting with your site as another layer of fraud prevention.
 The Sift integration—through the Dwolla Platform—can help identify bad actors and prevent these bad actors from initiating unauthorized debit transactions.

 Simple techniques also include having a user enter in their bank account number twice, to avoid “fat fingering” when a user inputs their banking information.

 The Dwolla Platform offers a suite of solutions for problems businesses face when trying to move money through their application.